Department of Medicine

 James M. Rubin, MD, chief of the division, has major interests in drug allergies and the diagnosis and treatment of asthma.
 He has published numerous papers on these and other subjects in the field.
 Since 1975, Dr. Rubin has organized a postgraduate course for allergists and immunologists that has come to be recognized as one of the best such educational efforts in the country.

-John Andrilli, M.D. is the Medical Director of the General Medical Associates (GMA), the Department of Internal Medicine’s faculty primary care ambulatory practice of Beth Israel Medical Center.
+John Andrilli, M.D. is the Chief of General Internal Medicine and Medical Director of the General Medical Associates (GMA), one of the Department of Medicine’s ambulatory teaching practices.

 Stanley Yancovitz, MD, a board-certified specialist in infectious diseases and chief of the Nathaniel Meltzer, MD, Division of Chemical Dependency, also is director of AIDS clinical activities at Beth Israel.
 Under his leadership, the chemical dependency division has become a paradigm for educational programs in the field of chemical dependency.
 The division faculty is involved in clinical research in substance abuse and AIDS.

 Emilia Liao, MD, is the Interim Chief of the Division of Endocrinology.
 She also serves as Fellowship Director.
 Her research interests include the role of Vitamin D in Diabetes, calcium homeostasis and Diabetes Type 2.